Noname0519/noname0519.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a second-year Ph.D. student at the College of Computer Science of Nankai University, under the supervision of Prof. Lingling Fan and Sen Chen.
-My current research focuses on mobile security, with particular emphasis on mobile advertising risks and cross-platform security challenges in the App-to-Web channel.
+I am a second-year Ph.D. student at the College of Computer Science of Nankai University, under the supervision of Prof. [Lingling Fan](https://lingling-fan.github.io/) and [Sen Chen](https://sen-chen.github.io/).
+My current research focuses on mobile security, with particular emphasis on mobile advertising risks and cross-platform security challenges in the App-to-Web channel, and I also work on the software supply chain security.

 <!--My research interest includes mobile security and web security.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).-->